What to Avoid Saying to Someone with Schizoaffective Disorder

 Active listening involves full attention without interruption, showing genuine interest in what the person is saying.
 This approach fosters a respectful and validating communication environment.

-What should I avoid saying when talking to someone with schizoaffective disorder?
+What should you not say when talking to someone with schizoaffective disorder?

 When talking to someone with this mental health illness, don’t use sentences like, “It’s all in your head” or “You’re just overreacting,” to express yourself as these can engender feelings of dismissal and invalidation.